-- I. Custodial staff will monitor the inmate twice every 30 minutes for the first hour or under the direction of the on-duty sergeant.
-Adhere to 508 Inmate Safety Checks. - II.
-Medical staff shall monitor the inmate after medication administration as per the appropriate policy. - III.
-Mental health prescribers and medical staff shall note their observations and decisions in writing in the medical record. - IV.
-Inmates subject to an involuntary medication order are also subject to monitoring to ensure their safety, health, and changing psychiatric presentation.
-Monitoring may take various forms and is at the discretion of the medical provider. - V. If a significant adverse reaction to the medication occurs, emergency care shall be given, and the inmate shall be immediately transferred to a higher level of care. - VI.
-In addition to the above monitoring procedures, all standard procedures shall be followed in accordance with established policy. - 1.
-For example, if the inmate is placed in a safety cell at any point, then safety cell procedures, monitoring, and documentation will take place as normal.
+- V. Mental health prescribers and medical staff shall note their observations and decisions in writing in the medical record. - VI.
+Incarcerated persons subject to an involuntary medication order are also subject to monitoring to ensure their safety, health, and changing psychiatric presentation.
+Monitoring may take various forms and is at the discretion of the medical provider. - VII.
+If a significant adverse reaction to the medication occurs, emergency care shall be given, and the incarcerated person shall be immediately transferred to a higher level of care. - VIII.
+In addition to the above monitoring procedures, all standard procedures shall be followed in accordance with established policy. - For example, if the incarcerated person is placed in a safety cell at any point, then safety cell procedures, monitoring, and documentation will take place as normal.